bitrix24/b24restdocs/api-reference/imopenlines/openlines/operators/index.md

 {% note alert "TO-DO _not exported to prod_" %}

-- from Sergey’s file: where it is indicated how it looks in the interface.
+- from Sergei's file: where it is indicated how it looks in the interface.

 {% endnote %}